jordansissel/semicomplete-googlecode-archive/sysadvent/2010/day04/perfmon.markdown

 3. Questions
 4. The End Result

-So, let's download PAL, fire up the GUI, and get two work!
+So, let's download PAL, fire up the GUI, and get to work!

 Log Files
 -----------